Updated: Jun 4

 The Fourth (Howard's) Corp came on in deep order, and assailed the Texans with great vigor, receiving their close and accurate fire with the fortitude always exhibited by General Sherman's troops in the actions of this campaign.
 They had also to endure the fire of Govan's right, including two pieces of artillery, on their right flank.
 At the same time, Kelly's and a part of Humes's troops, directed by General Wheeler, met the Federal left, which was following the movement of the main body, and drove back the leading brigade, taking thirty or forty prisoners.
 The united force continued to press forward, however, but was so much delayed by the resistance of Wheeler's troops as to give time for the arrival, on that part of the field, of the Eighth and Ninth[Nineteenth] Arkansas regiments under Colonel Baucum, detached by General Govan to the assistance of the cavalry.
 This little body met the foremost of the Federal troops as they were reaching the prolongation of Granbury's line, and charging gallantly, drove them back, and preserved the Texans from an attack in flank which must have been fatal.”
 (8)

-The brigades of Kelly's cavalry division that fought in front of Granbury’s position have long been identified as those of Colonel Hannon and General William Wirt Allen.
-But the “part of Hume’s” as described by Johnston above, which fought a much more lengthy and desperate fight at “the prolongation of Granbury’s line,” has continued to lie in relative obscurity.
-Modern historians incorrectly assert that all of Humes' men were engaged in a skirmish action against Scribner's main body to the north east of the Cornfield.
-Fortunately, we have several corroborating veteran accounts that dispel this, and name Ashby’s Cavalry Brigade as the “part of Humes‘s” Division that fought desperately to the right of Granbury.
+The Confederate Cavalry that fought in front of Granbury’s position have long been identified as those belonging to Gen. Kelly Division.
+But the “part of Humes" Division as described by Johnston above, which fought a more lengthy and desperate fight at “the prolongation of Granbury’s line,” has over time been largely forgotten.
+Fortunately, we have several corroborating veteran accounts that name Ashby’s Cavalry Brigade as the “part of Humes' " Division that fought desperately to the right of Granbury and prevented a fatal attack on his right flank.

 Allen writes that on the "morning of the 27th, General Joe Wheeler had taken charge of General Allen's Alabama Brigade [of Kelly’s Division] and Ashby's Brigade of Humes division, leaving General Humes…to oppose General Gary's Infantry on [Allatoona] Road.
 General Wheeler moved West in the direction of Dallas.
 We were wet, sleepy, tired and hungry.
 After noon General Wheeler halted to feed and rest our horses.
 General Allen's Brigade of Alabamans stopped about 1/4 Mile North of us.
 General Wheeler with his escort was about 100 yards from headquarters of the Fifth Tennessee...We could hear the roar of cannons west of us.
 We had been halted about 30 minutes when we heard gunshots in the direction of General Allen's Brigade.
 Colonel James T. Wheeler galloped up to General Wheeler.
 General Wheeler ordered him to follow with Ashby's Brigade.
 The Fifth Tennessee was moved in front.
 We had gone but a short distance when General Wheeler sent a courier to hurry Colonel Wheeler up.”

 Future author and Confederate veteran Sam Watkins would witness this rapid movement of the last half of Ashby’s Brigade from the area of New Hope Church towards Pickett’s Mill.
-His own brigade (Maney's), which had been marching to Dallas to rejoin their division, was brought back at the sound of the opening guns.
-He remembered, “We double quicked back to the church on the road side when the First Tennessee Cavalry, commanded by Colonel Lewis and the Ninth Battalion, commanded by Major James H. Akin passed us and charged the advance of Federal forces.”
-Watkins would have taken special note of these men as his own uncle, Asa G. Freeman was a Captain in the 1st Tennessee Cavalry (7).
+His own brigade (Maney's), which had been on a forced March south of New Hope Church, was brought back at the sound of the opening guns.
+He recalled that, “We double quicked back to the church on the road side when the First Tennessee Cavalry, commanded by Colonel Lewis and the Ninth Battalion, commanded by Major James H. Akin passed us and charged the advance of Federal forces.”
+Watkins would have taken special note of these men as his uncle, Asa G. Freeman was a Captain in the 1st Tennessee Cavalry (7).

 Adjutant Allen continued;